-The School Counselor Education concentration at the University of Massachusetts in Amherst is committed to preparing graduates with the skills to ensure equitable educational experiences for all students.
-School counselors must help create school environments that support students to stay in school and achieve at their highest level.
+The School Counselor Education concentration at the University of Massachusetts Amherst is committed to preparing graduates with the skills to ensure equitable educational experiences for all students.
+School counselors help create school environments that support students to stay in school and achieve at their highest level.
 Our program of study supplements rigorous coursework with a variety of in-school practical experiences.

 |EDUC 570||Professional Orientation to School Counseling||3|